flipz357/Simple-AMR-Aligner/README.md

 ## Interesting variation: additionally align dependency edges to AMR edges

-We can also align full relation triples (e.g., x arg0 y VS x nsubj y), by rasing edge labels to nodes.
+We can also align full relation triples (e.g., `x arg0 y` VS `x nsubj y`), by raising edge labels to nodes (obtaining unlabeled graph).

-This can be achieved with by setting an additional parameter:
+This can be achieved by setting an additional parameter:

 Recommended command: